Creamy Ambrosia Salad is a quick and easy dessert made with whipped topping, sweet fruits, shredded coconut, marshmallows, and buttery toasted pecans.

 However, new variations include maraschino cherries, sliced bananas, strawberries, peeled grapes, and sliced pecans.

-All ingredients are tossed in a creamy dressing consisting of either mayonnaise, whipped topping, sour cream, cream cheese, vanilla pudding, yogurt, or even cottage cheese.
+All the ingredients are tossed in a creamy dressing consisting of either mayonnaise, whipped topping, sour cream, cream cheese, vanilla pudding, yogurt, or even cottage cheese.

 Ingredients Needed